You can download our complete – daily updated – Our World in Data COVID-19 database.

 Only if we end the pandemic everywhere can we end the pandemic anywhere.
 The entire world has the same goal: cases of COVID-19 need to go to zero.

-The chart below shows which countries are making progress to this goal and which are not.
+The Data Explorer below shows which countries are making progress to this goal and which are not.

-The trajectories show the daily number of confirmed cases.
-But the widely available data on confirmed cases only becomes meaningful when it can be interpreted in light of how much a country is testing.
-This is why Our World in Data built the global database on COVID-19 testing and the line colors in this chart show whether a country is testing adequately or not.
+The data on confirmed cases only becomes meaningful when it can be interpreted in light of how much a country is testing.
+This is why we built the global database on COVID-19 testing.
+You can switch to the testing data right in this chart.

 → Open the Data Explorer in a new tab.